 When it comes to losing weight, most adults aren’t aware of the variety of options available.
 Among the options is the duodenal switch.
 This is a surgical procedure where a large part of the stomach is removed and the small intestine is reworked.
 The combination creates a diversion that encourages a smaller stomach, which leads to weight loss.
-Contact Central California Surgery, with locations in Modesto and Stockton, to find out if the duodenal switch procedure is right for you.
+Contact Central California Surgery, serving Modesto, Stockton, Fresno, CA, and the surrounding areas to find out if the duodenal switch procedure is right for you.

 The duodenal switch procedure removes part of the stomach.
 The valve responsible for releasing food to the small intestine remains.
 Your small intestine is then divided into two sections.
 One section is connected to the stomach valve to accept the flow of food for digestion.
 The other section of intestine is then connected to the duodenum to filter bile and digestive juices.
 With these changes, food bypasses most of the newly reworked small intestine.
 This change in the structure of the small intestine limits the possibility of absorbing additional calories.
 These changes, combined with a smaller stomach, lead to healthy weight loss.